 Now that each opponent has been labeled, here are some winning strategies on how to exploit passive poker players.

 These rather boring poker players, known as “rocks” or “nits,” offer hardly any action because they refuse to take any action themselves.
-They don’t play many pots and they often call pre-flop with a strong hand.
+They don’t play many pots, are prone to folding and they often call pre-flop with a strong hand.
 Sadly, there are frequently very few chips in the pot with such a player.

-- When this type of poker player bets, you know it’s a strong hand and you need to play accordingly.
+- However, when this type of poker player bets, you know it’s a strong hand and you need to play accordingly.

-- Up your aggression to make them uncomfortable.
+- Up your aggression and looseness to make them uncomfortable.
 This type of player looks for any excuse to fold.
-It’s easy to bluff them as they play with a fear of losing.
+It’s easy to bluff them, as they play with a fear of losing.
 While this may mean you won’t walk away with big pots, by playing aggressive and loose, you are more likely to walk away with small pots more regularly, even if they are mostly just made up of blinds.

 - If this player does choose to play, they probably have something of value as they will rarely bet with a weak or average hand.
-This means that you may need to find an easy fold to avoid losing.
+This means that it’s often a good idea to fold to avoid losing.

 This type of player plays too many hands, rarely raises and hates to fold, calling on weak, average and strong hands.
 They only tend to raise if they have an extremely strong hand.
 Plus, they get very attached to their hand and like to play the round to the very end.
 These players infrequently display aggression as their style of play is to let others take risks while they watch, but it also makes this style good against players who rely on bluffing too much.
-Many beginners employ this poker strategy and because they like to call a lot, they’re nick-named “Calling Stations.”
+Many beginners employ this poker strategy and because they like to call a lot, they’re nicknamed “Calling Stations.”

 So, here’s what you do with the loose passive player:

-- Don’t bluff – loose passive players hate the idea of being bluffed and will call to satisfy their curiosity.
+- Don’t bluff against these players.
+Loose passive players hate the idea of being bluffed and will call to satisfy their curiosity.
 They live to catch your bluffs.
 You can use this to your advantage, though.
 If you are caught bluffing, the loose passive player won’t fold to you again.
 This means you can win against them when you do have a good hand.

 Now that you’ve learned how to deal with two of the four types of poker players, grab the chance to test your poker skills and register with BetMGM.
 Play online poker for real money while enjoying a wide selection of live poker games and poker tournaments.
 Put your poker theory into action today when playing poker games online at BetMGM.